Viktoriia-code/Book-Garden-BE/README.md

 - Cors middleware for cross-origin resource sharing
 - JWT for authenticating and authorizing users
 - colors module for styling console output
+- seeder.js for populating the database with initial data

 ## 🔧 How to run locally: